 Online vs retail sportsbooks

 Casino Niagara has Multi-Sport Wagering available at the Level 3 Cashier’s Cage.
 It basically turns the cage into a PROLINE lottery retailer, but effectively turns the casino into a sportsbook of sorts.
-The Fallsview Market inside Fallsview Casino Resort is also an Ontario lottery retailer, turning the resort and casino into a place where you can watch and bet on sports almost the same way you would inside a traditional sportsbook.
+The Fallsview Market inside Fallsview Casino Resort is also an Ontario lottery retailer.
+That means the entire resort and casino is a place where you can watch and bet on sports almost the same way you would inside a traditional sportsbook.

-Since at least two of Ontario’s casinos are now offering the only type of sports betting Ontario allows, one can assume they will offer any other type it does as well.
-That could mean casino sportsbooks offering single-game betting when they legally can or private sportsbook operators partnering with Ontario casinos to launch retail sportsbooks on the property.
+At least two of Ontario’s casinos are now offering the only type of sports betting Ontario allows.
+Therefore, one can assume they will offer any other type it does as well.
+That could mean casino sportsbooks soon offering single-game betting.
+Or, private sportsbook operators partnering with Ontario casinos to launch retail sportsbooks on the property.
+At the very least, it means PROLINE lottery retailers at casino locations offering single game wagering.

-Of course, the aim of Ontario’s new legislation is to break up the Ontario Lottery and Gaming Corporation’s monopoly on online gaming and allow private operators to enter the market online.
-Though they may ultimately allow these operators to launch retail operations, it sounds like they’ll go online first.
-However, there are advantages to that for you as a consumer.
+Of course, Ontario wants to break up the Ontario Lottery and Gaming Corporation’s monopoly on online gaming and allow private operators in.
+They may ultimately allow these operators to launch retail operations as well.
+Although, they’ll go online first.
+The thing is there are advantages to that for you as a consumer.

 Online sportsbooks and sportsbook apps turn your phone into a sportsbook you can access wherever you are inside the province, 24 hours a day and seven days a week.
 There’s a convenience and freedom to that which retail sportsbooks simply cannot match.
 Plus, online and mobile sports betting means live, in-game betting.
 You just can’t get a bet down fast enough at retail sportsbooks to take part in live betting.

 What Betting Markets to Expect in Ontario

-The Ontario Lottery and Gaming Corporation’s PROLINE lottery products limit betting to minimum two- or three-leg parlays for NFL betting odds and NCAA football betting, NHL hockey betting, NBA betting and NCAA basketball betting, MLB betting, soccer betting (MLS odds, Premier League odds, etc) and some car racing (Formula 1 betting and NASCAR betting).
+The Ontario Lottery and Gaming Corporation’s PROLINE lottery products limit betting to minimum two- or three-leg parlays.
+The sports include NFL betting and NCAA football betting, NHL hockey betting, NBA betting and NCAA basketball betting.
+Plus, there’s MLB betting, soccer betting (MLS odds, Premier League odds, World Cup futures odds etc) and some car racing (Formula 1 betting and NASCAR betting).